 This page provides references to ERS publications and journal articles:

 An Online Cost Calculator for Estimating the Economic Cost of Illness Due to Shiga Toxin-Producing E. coli (STEC) O157 Infections—Shiga toxin-producing E. coli (STEC) O157 is a significant cause of foodborne illness in the United States.
-ERS estimated the economic cost of illness due to this pathogen--$405.2 million (in 2003 dollars)--using the most recent estimate (1997) of the annual number of STEC O157 cases by the Centers for Disease Control and Prevention (CDC) and medical and cost data from the Foodborne Diseases Active Surveillance Network (September 2007).
-The online Foodborne Illness Cost Calculator is not available while ERS revises its cost-of-illness estimates.
+ERS estimated the economic cost of illness due to this pathogen—$405.2 million (in 2003 dollars)—using the most recent estimate (1997) of the annual number of STEC O157 cases by the Centers for Disease Control and Prevention (CDC) and medical and cost data from the Foodborne Diseases Active Surveillance Network (September 2007):

 Batz, Michael B., Sandra Hoffmann, and J. Glenn Morris, Jr., "Disease-Outcome Trees, EQ-5D Scores, and Estimated Annual Losses of Quality-Adjusted Life Years (QALYs) for 14 Foodborne Pathogens in the United States," Foodborne Pathogens and Disease 11(5): 395-402 (2014).

 Anekwe, Tobenna D., and Sandra Hoffmann, "Recent Estimates of the Cost of Foodborne Illness Are in General Agreement," Amber Waves (November 2013).

 Hoffmann, Sandra, Michael B. Batz, and J. Glenn Morris, Jr., "Annual Cost of Illness and Quality-Adjusted Life Year Losses in the United States Due to 14 Foodborne Pathogens," Journal of Food Protection 75(7): 1291-1302 (January 2012).